Fees and Policies

 A non-refundable registration fee of $200 is due at the time of enrollment.

 A deposit equal to one month's fee is required at the time of enrollment, prior to beginning the program.
 Parents are required to give 45 days written notice when they intend to leave the program.
 The deposit then serves as the last month's payment.
-If parents cannot give the full 45 days' notice, the deposit may be refunded in part if the child's place cannot be filled within the 45 days.
+If parents cannot give the full 45 days' notice, the deposit may be refunded in part if the child's place can be filled within the 45 days.

 Absences and Refunds